 -Can they do short notice?
 If not, how much lead time do they need?

--Do they have a team so someone can cover if someone is sick or out of town?
+-Do they have a team (alternates to cover if someone is sick or out of town)?
 If it a single person, would they be willing to hire/train a friend to help them if you give them more business?

 -Can you schedule with them by text/email?
 My software sends automated messages to my cleaners for scheduling, cancellations, and alterations to the schedule.
 You can also just forward booking notifications you receive to use for scheduling.
 It’s nice to save time and try to automate as much as possible.

 -Can they invoice you to get paid?
 This makes it easy so that I don’t have to keep track of whether they had cleaned that day and whether or not they have been paid yet.
-The invoices help us keep track of that.
-I prefer not to get daily invoices.
+Make sure you set an expectation of how often you will pay, some people are antsy to get paid same day and that just doesn’t work for us, we pay 1x a week.
 I tell them we can do weekly, biweekly or monthly payments.
-I also prefer to pay via credit card (points/miles) or paypal.
-I am not in the same location many of my properties so I have to be able to pay digitally, it’s also much easier to keep track of for taxes.
+I also prefer to pay via credit card (points/miles) or Paypal.
+I am not in the same location as many of my properties so I have to be able to pay digitally (rather than cash or check), it’s also much easier to keep track of for taxes.

 -You may want to ask what sort of training they do and what their policy is around deep cleaning for vacation rentals.
 My local Boulder team rotates deep cleaning rooms of the home depending on the week of the month so the home is not just surface cleaned.
-My team lead leaves this sheet laminated in the homes and make them sign with a dry erase pen next to what they did and send a photo along with photos of the home after each clean.
+My team lead leaves a laminated sheet in the homes and makes the cleaners sign it with a dry erase pen next to what they did and send a photo along with photos of the home after each clean.
 She really cracks the whip and I love it!
 Here’s the sheet they use.